muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 with visual formatting, such as for `20_194/17` or `3.141_59`.

-This grammar explicitly forbids leading zeros in the main body of non-zero **Rational** literals as a precaution against subtle security flaws or other bugs resulting from users copying literals with leading zeros between MUON and some other language/format that differ in whether or not they consider a leading zero to signify octal/base-8 notation.
+This grammar explicitly forbids leading zeros in the main body of non-zero **Rational** literals for the same reason as with **Integer** literals.

-The general form of a **Rational** literal is `n/d*r^e` such that `[n,d,r,e]` are each integers and the literal represents the rational number that results from evaluating the mathematical expression using the following implicit order of operations, `(n/d)*(r^e)` such that `/` means divide, `*` means multiply, and `^` means exponentiate.
+The general form of a **Rational** literal is `numerator/denominator` such that `[numerator,denominator]` are each integers and the literal represents the rational number that results from evaluating the mathematical expression `numerator/denominator`, such that `/` means divide.

-While the wider general format `n/d*r^e` can represent every rational number, as can just the `n/d` portion by itself, the alternate but typical format `x.x` can only represent a proper subset of the rational numbers, that subset being every rational number that can be represented as a terminating decimal number.
+While the general format `numerator/denominator` can represent every rational number, the alternate but typical format `x.x` can only represent a proper subset of the rational numbers, that subset being every rational number that can be represented as a terminating decimal number.
 Note that every rational number that can be